Citizenship Denials and Delays

-Once the citizenship application has been rejected by the USCIS, the applicant may request a hearing with a different immigration officer.
-The new immigration officer then conducts a review on the applicant’s citizenship application.
-The applicant may be subjected to an additional civics test and English Ability exam.
-After the review and tests are completed, the new immigration has the option to either re-confirm the first decision or revoke it.
+Once USCIS issues you a citizenship application denial, you can then request a hearing with a different immigration officer.
+This new immigration officer will then conduct a review of your application.
+After that, you may be subjected to an additional civics test and English Ability exam.
+When review and tests have been completed, the new immigration officer will have the option to either reconfirm the first decision or revoke it.

 Administrative Review Filing Process:

-- Submit the N-336 form (Request for a Hearing on a Decision in Naturalization Proceedings).
-This must be completed at the USCIS district office that had denied the application.
+- Then you need to submit the N-336 form (Request for a Hearing on a Decision in Naturalization Proceedings).
+This must be completed at the same USCIS district office that initially denied the application.

 - Include a filing fee of $605.

-- The applicant may file extra supplementary documentation to support the N-336 form.
-The applicant may also file a short summary describing the applicant’s eligibility and compliance of citizenship laws.
+- You can file extra supplementary documentation to support the N-336 form.
+You may also file a short summary describing your eligibility and compliance with citizenship laws.

-- If the administrative review request has been filed correctly, the applicant will receive a message from the USCIS.
+- If the administrative review request has been filed correctly, you will receive a message from the USCIS.
 The message will contain a date with the scheduled hearing.